The tradition in ancient Sumer

 So begins an account that refashions the Genesis tradition in line with a polytheistic view of the world.
 The Igigi gods exist on the earth before man is even thought of, and subdue the land by digging out its two rivers with picks and spades, also its canals – a specifically Mesopotamian form of hard labour.
 Slavery is part of the natural order.
 The Anunnaki in heaven must be fed from the earth below, so the Igigi must do the work.

 In the original account too there are sons of God before the creation of man (Job 38:7).
 In the New Testament they are called aggeloi, or messengers, from which we get the word ‘angel’.
 Much later, three of them visit Abraham and give him the message that in one year’s time his wife will bear him a son.
-They are described as ‘men’ (males), because that is how they appear.
+They are described as ‘men’ (males), because that is how they appear; they are not visualised with wings.
 When food is put before them, they eat it.
-Both in the new world and the old they are capable of mating with human beings and fathering children (Gen 6:2–4).
-Notwithstanding the concept of spiritual bodies, that is difficult to comprehend, just as a virgin’s becoming pregnant by the Spirit of God in the New Testament is difficult to comprehend; it was possible because Adam was of the same kind, being himself a son of God, even though his body was physical.
-(He will be given a spiritual body in the resurrection.)
+They are capable of mating with human beings and fathering children (Gen 6:2–4), just as it was possible for a virgin to become pregnant by the Spirit of God.
+They have what the New Testament calls spiritual bodies, which all believers will have when they are resurrected (Matt 22:30, I Cor 15:44).
 Thus the originals behind the Anunnaki in Atrahasis are the angels, and the originals behind the Igigi are the sons of Adam, son of God.
 The Igigi are ‘instead of man’ in the quite literal sense that they have replaced him in the narrative.

 Panel showing the creation of Eve, from MichelangeloIn Genesis, God makes man ‘in his own image, after his likeness’.
 He forms his flesh from clay and animates him by breathing into him something of his own life (2:7, 6:3).
 The body is the image in which God chooses to manifest himself when he walks in the garden (3:8).
-In blessing the human couple, he gives them and, by implication, their descendants dominion over every animal; they are to rule over the rest of creation, not their fellow man.
+In blessing the human couple, he gives them and, by implication, their descendants dominion over every animal; he transfers to them the dominion that, by rights, is his.

 In the new theology, man is made partly from clay, partly from the flesh and blood of a god.
 In this way ‘god and man will be mixed together’, the god’s death ensuring that an intelligent soul will live inside the creature.
 Not even the high gods are capable of creating life de novo.
 The details are comprehensible only in the context of the tradition that the myth replaces; by themselves they make little sense.
 If the gods are immortal, they cannot be killed, and logically man cannot be the product of a fusion in which he is one of the creatures fused.
 Man is made in the image of an unknown god and created to be the gods’ slave.
-The only mortal who truly combines both natures is the king, standing between man and god.
-Only he has authority to rule on earth, and his chief role is to ensure that the gods – mysteriously present in the human-like effigies that man makes for them – are clothed, housed and fed.
-To do that, he requires the services of craftsmen, builders, farmers, administrators, tax collectors, priests.
+The only mortal truly combining both natures is the king.
+Standing between man and god, only he has authority to rule on earth, and his chief role is to ensure that the gods – mysteriously present in the human-like effigies that man makes for them – are clothed, housed and fed.
+To that end, he requires the services of craftsmen, builders, farmers, administrators, tax collectors, priests; he is given dominion not only over the animal world but over his fellow man.
 The whole economy is organised round the temple.

 In Atrahasis God (Ea) does not create man personally; he delegates the task to Ninhursag, here called Belet-ili (‘mistress of the gods’) or Nintu (‘queen of the birthing hut’).
 Again, her involvement is incongruous.
 Although she is characterised as a womb-goddess, the man about to be created does not issue from any womb.
-The reason for her mediation becomes apparent only when we turn to Genesis and recognise that Ninhursag has her prototype in Eve.
+Ninhursag’s mediation becomes explicable only when we turn to Genesis and recognise that her prototype is Eve.
 The first woman has been deified.
-Ninhursag’s true identity is clear from two other titles of hers, ‘mother of the gods’ and ‘mother of all children’, again showing the equivalence between gods and men.
+Ninhursag’s true identity is also clear from two other of her titles, ‘mother of the gods’ and ‘mother of all children’, again showing the equivalence of gods and men in the epic.
 In Genesis, Eve is ‘the mother of all living’ (Gen 3:20), because she has been created with the ability to procreate.
-She is the ancestor of us all.
+She is the ancestor of all human beings.

-In Genesis, man is told to ‘work’ the ground, the Hebrew verb abad connoting a sense of serving or working for another.
+In Genesis, man is told to subdue the earth for his own benefit.
+He is to ‘work’ the ground, the Hebrew verb abad connoting a sense of serving or working for another.
 He labours to feed himself, his wife and his children.
 If tilling the ground turns out to be burdensome, it is because sin has spoiled the creation; work itself is honourable.
 Over the first six days, God himself worked.
 Sacrifice, whether animal or cereal, is voluntary – Abel and Cain decide for themselves what to offer – and what matters is that it be offered in the right spirit.
 Its function is to atone for sin, not feed the one who made him.

-Man is told to multiply and fill the earth: this is the purpose of creation.
-When the earth is filled, signalled not least by births dropping globally below the replacement rate, the purpose of the creation comes to an end, but until then the purpose holds good, even though he is created mortal.
+Man is told to multiply and fill the earth: this is his purpose.
+When the earth is filled, signalled not least by births dropping globally below replacement rate, the purpose of the creation comes to an end, but until then the purpose holds good, even though he is created mortal.
 The only way he can become immortal is to eat of the tree of life, and he gives that little thought.
 Instead he does the one thing that guarantees he will not live forever: he eats of the tree of the knowledge of good and evil.
-The act of disobedience seals his The Fall of Adam.
+Having been created godlike in body, in moral sensibility too he becomes godlike (3:22), but the act of disobedience seals his The Fall of Adam.
 Painting by Hugo van der Goesdeath, for before he can eat of the tree of life God drives him out of the garden and into the natural world, where he has to toil for his bread.
 Eventually he will return to the dust from which he came.
 God meanwhile stays in the garden.
 His rest has been disturbed, and he will never rest again.

 In Atrahasis Ellil dwells on earth in a palace.
 He does not merely rest but sleeps, every night in a bed, and his main concern is that his sleep should not be disturbed.
 He puts no limit on man’s longevity.
 Man’s filling the earth unchecked is unforeseen.
 Disease and famine (not mentioned in the Genesis account) are unsuccessful ad-hoc attempts to deal with the noise problem by culling the population.
 Death becomes the lot of all humanity only after the flood, at which point only Atrahasis (Utnapishtim) is offered immortality.